Description

 Green routes

-- The Glentress green trails range from 3.5 to 4.5km in length. they cater for family and beginners.
+- The Glentress green trails range from 3.5 to 4.5km in length.
+They cater to families and beginners.
 One starts from the Buzzards Nest car park and the other from the Glentress Peel visitors centre.

 Blue route

 - The blue route at Glentress is made up of an 8km lower (recommended) and an 8km upper loop.
 You can do them separately or tie them together for the full 16km!
-Some of the best swooping and flowing sections are Electric Blue, Betty Blue, Blue Velvet and the latest Berm Baby Berm.
+Some of the best swooping and flowing sections are Electric Blue, Betty Blue, Blue Velvet and Berm Baby Berm.
+The newest additions, Harry's Blue and Good Game, round out the flow trail finish alongside Turn and Burn.

 Red route

 - The 18km red trail at Glentress is the most popular of all the trails here.
-Some of the sections of note are Pennels Vennel which is a quick blast of single track, Spooky Wood with kickers, sweeping berms followed by small jumps and flowing tabletops, Super G section with berm after berm and jump after jump, Hit Squad section the most rooty, twisty, technical section of the trail, Pie Run and Magic Mushroom.
+Some of the sections of note are Pennels Vennel, which is a quick blast of single track, Spooky Wood with kickers, sweeping berms followed by small jumps and flowing tabletops, Super G section with berm after berm and jump after jump, Hit Squad section, the most rooty, twisty, technical section of the trail, Pie Run and Magic Mushroom.
+Twitcher is one of the newest red descents, linking with Smells Like Tweed Spirit for a flow trail finish.
 Look out for the 298-meter red MTB descent called Mild Peril.
 Like all the trails at Glentress, it is constantly being developed and having sections added.

 Black Trail